It’s allergy time of year again, and our pets are feeling it just like we are.

 Because of this underlying allergy, just treating the infection will not solve the problem.
-For example, you may clear up an ear infection temporarily by treating with an antibiotic or topical cream, but in pets with allergies, if you don’t make a plan for managing the allergic problem long term, the ear infection will quickly reoccur.
+For example, you may clear up an ear infection temporarily by treating it with an antibiotic or topical cream, but in pets with allergies, if you don’t make a plan for managing the allergic problem long-term, the ear infection will quickly reoccur.

 Allergies are very frustrating for pet owners and veterinarians alike, but there are some new allergy therapies available now that are very effective and have fewer side effects than traditional therapies.

 The traditional way we have managed allergies is with antihistamines, steroids or topical treatments.